Contents

 Extensive Davis-Bacon Reporting

 Of course, you want your system to be able to complete weekly certified payrolls automatically rather than manually.
 It should also be able to report historical certified payrolls and update certified payrolls retroactively.
-This includes federal Form WH-347 for Davis-Bacon wages and state prevailing-wage forms for print or electronic submission.
-You can then use these reports to complete Form WD-10 as well for Davis-Bacon wage determinations.
+This includes federal Form WH-347 for Davis-Bacon wages and state prevailing wage forms for print or electronic submission.
+You can then use these reports to complete Form WD-10 and for Davis-Bacon wage determinations.

 USDOL-CPR

-When working under the Davis-Bacon Act, thereā€™s no substitute for thorough research, but it shouldnā€™t discourage contractors from bidding.
-Resources are readily available to help companies understand Davis-Bacon wage, prevailing wage and other requirements.
+When working under the Davis-Bacon Act, thereā€™s no substitute for thorough research, but it shouldnā€™t discourage construction contractors from bidding.
+Resources are readily available to help companies understand Davis-Bacon labor standards, prevailing wage, and other requirements.
 These can help ensure their compliance to the various statutes and wage determinations that govern their jobs.
+By leveraging the right tools and knowledge, construction firms can confidently tackle Davis-Bacon projects and expand their federal construction portfolio.

-With a base understanding, you as a contractor can then begin to gain or build upon practical experience navigating these complex waters, taking on these attractive contracts and making the most success out of your opportunities.
+With a base understanding, you as a contractor can then begin to gain or build upon practical experience navigating these complex waters, taking on these attractive construction contracts, and making the most success out of your opportunities.

 Share Article